Crystal Palace Dinosaurs: History

 Following the closure of the Great Exhibition in October 1851, Joseph Paxton's Crystal Palace was bought and moved to Penge Place atop Sydenham Hill, South London, by the newly formed Crystal Palace Company.
 (Note: An audio guide is available for visitors.
 The nearest entrance to the audio trail start is the Penge entrance, close to Penge West station.)
 The grounds that surrounded it were then extensively renovated and turned into a public park with ornamental gardens, replicas of statues and two new man-made lakes.
 As part of this renovation, Benjamin Waterhouse Hawkins was commissioned to build the first-ever life-sized models of extinct animals.
 He had originally planned to just re-create extinct mammals before deciding on building dinosaurs as well, which he did with advice from Sir Richard Owen, a celebrated anatomist and palaeontologist of the time who coined the word Dinosauria (meaning "Terrible Reptile" or "Fearfully Great Reptile").

-Hawkins set up a workshop on site at the park and built the models there.
-The dinosaurs were built full-size in clay, from which a mould was taken allowing cement sections to be cast.
+Hawkins set up a workshop on site at the Crystal Palace Park and built the models there.
+The dinosaurs were designed full-size and built in clay, from which a mould was taken allowing cement sections to be cast.
 The larger sculptures are hollow with a brickwork interior.
 There was also a limestone cliff to illustrate different geological strata.
 The sculptures and the geological displays were originally called "the Geological Court", an extension of the set of exhibits made for the park that reconstructed historic art, including the Renaissance, Assyrian, and Egyptian Courts.

 The models were displayed on three islands acting as a rough timeline, the first island for the Palaeozoic era, a second for the Mesozoic, and a third for the Cenozoic.
 The models were given more realism by making the water level in the lake rise and fall, revealing different amounts of the dinosaurs.
 To mark the launch of the models, Hawkins held a dinner on New Year's Eve 1853 inside the mould of one of the Iguanodon models.